 There are also great value items and some really special pieces to be found that you’re just not going to get on the high street.
 One of the things you’ve got to think about though, is the delivery of these items.
 You don’t want the cost of delivery to put off potential buyers of your own items, and you don’t want to be spending loads yourself either.
+When buying clothes online it is absolutely essential to make sure you have a reliable courier.
 On the flipside, you want to get good service too.

 Sites like eBay do make it pretty simple to compare the costs of shipping and handling – it usually tells you exactly how much you’ll need to pay when you put in your location.
 Usually however, this is the cheapest method of shipping, which isn’t always the best.
 You can never be sure you’re comparing like for like, so don’t immediately buy something because the shipping looks cheap.
 By the same token, a seemingly costly delivery price might be because the item is heavy, or the seller is particularly concerned about keeping it protected during transit.
 For this reason, it’s good to look at the item price independently of shipping first.